eecavanna/curl-to-email/README.md

     curl_to_email "This is a test"
     ```
     > Within a few seconds, you will receive an email containing the message, "This is a test".

+At this point, the entire tool—both the web service and the shell command—is fully set up.

 #### 3. (Optional) Clean up.